alix-tz/phd/posts/013/index.md

 .. type: text
 -->

+*WARNING: in my [next post](../014/), I nuance the conclusions drawn in this post, because of a parameter I didn't correctly set during the training of the models described below.
+You should really read it after reading this post, to get the full picture!*

 As a small side project during my phD, I have been sharing my expertise (and a bit of my workforce) with the members of the [DIM SPE-VLP](https://www.pamir.fr/projets-soutenus/spe-vlp/) project.
 The acronym stands for "Sauver le patrimoine espérantiste : le voyage de Lucien Péraire (1928-1932)."
 The project revolves around the digitization, transcription and edition/valorization of [Lucien Peraire](https://fr.wikipedia.org/wiki/Lucien_P%C3%A9raire)'s archives.
 He was a French citizen who, in the late 1920s, travelled across the European and the Asian continents, mostly by bike and using [Esperanto](https://en.wikipedia.org/wiki/Esperanto) to communicate.
 He kept a diary during his journey (and later published a book about his adventures).
 His notes are written both in French and in Esperanto and in some documents, he also used [stenography](https://en.wikipedia.org/wiki/Shorthand).

 My contribution to the project has mostly consisted in helping developing transcription models for the French diaries (although I'm also interested in the shorthand and the esperanto).
 This meant both helping with the production of ground truth and training [Kraken](https://kraken.re/) models.
 This post will briefly explain how the ground truth was created and published, as well as present the models that were trained with it.